 Heat pumps are most suited to installation in better insulated quality built homes that demand lower heat output.
 That said, people are most suited to well insulated quality built homes as well!
 It is smart to make your home as energy efficient at possible before you decide on the type and size of a space heating system.

-Whilst it is hard to be specific, the table below shows some typical levels.
+Whilst it is hard to be specific, the table below shows typical levels of peak space heating demand required to maintain a 21C inside temperature when the outside temperature is -1 C.

 Description | Typical space heat demand per m² of floor area | Heat demand for 3-bedroom house (100m² floor area) | Heat demand for 4-bedroom house (150m² floor area) |